Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/dig-widget.md

 abilities_top:
   - name: "Infiltration Tools"
     desc: "  A dig-widget's face consists of a set of infiltrator thieves' tools.
-They can be salvaged from a destroyed dig-widget with a successful DC 20 [[Crafting]] check.
+They can be salvaged from a destroyed dig-widget with a successful DC 20 [[compendium/skills.md#Crafting|Crafting]] check.
 On a failed check, the tools are destroyed."
 abilities_mid:
   - name: "Mechanical Vulnerability"
-    desc: "  A creature with expert proficiency in [[Thievery]] can attempt a check to [[Disable a Device]] to damage a dig-widget.
+    desc: "  A creature with expert proficiency in [[compendium/skills.md#Thievery|Thievery]] can attempt a check to [[Disable a Device]] to damage a dig-widget.
 The DC is 22, and each success deals 20 damage."
 abilities_bot:
   - name: "Fastening Leap"
     desc: "⬻  The dig-widget Leaps up 20 feet onto a creature or object and attempts a corkscrew [[Strike]] against it.
 If the [[Strike]] damages the target, the dig-widget attaches to the target (typically to the back of a creature).
 This is similar to Grabbing the creature, but the dig-widget moves with that creature rather than holding it in place.
 While attached, the dig-widget can't use its corkscrew.
 The dig-widget can be Shoved off, or it can detach itself with an [[Interact]] action."